aziontech/azion-samples/templates/chatgpt-plugin/README.md

 Done.
 Your plugin is now ready for use.

-Your OpenAI account must be eligible to develop plugins to register a new one.
+**Important**: your OpenAI account must be eligible to develop plugins to register a new one.

 ---